 This post is meant to give you a sense of what to expect when you book a reading with me.
 Rather than share a private reading given to a real person, I decided to do a sample reading for a fictional character about whom I feel pretty sentimental: Kathleen Kelly from the film "You've Got Mail."
 This was my first time ever doing a reading for a fictional person, so I wasn't sure what to expect, but I felt like the cards were pretty consistent with what we as viewers know about Kathleen's situation and also shed some light on what she may be faced with after the movie's final scene.

-With that, I'll get into the reading.
-The format below follows my typical approach to delivering tarot readings.
-If you'd like to work together, your reading will of course be unique to you, but it will look something like this.
+The reading below reflects my general approach to tarot.
+If you'd like to work together, your audio tarot reading will of course be unique to you, but it might sound something like this.

 Hi, Kathleen!
 Thanks so much for reaching out to me.
 The cards had some really clear things to say, and I hope the messages will ring true and be helpful.
 I'll start by giving a quick overview, then address each card individually, and finally offer what I think is the complete message of the reading.